Jonty/Oust/README.md

 ====
 <sup>Also known as Candle Fight, Jonty Sebastian Joust, and "that game with the lights".</sup>

-A love letter to [Johann Sebastian Joust](http://www.jsjoust.com/), designed for playing outdoors at festivals in the dark.
+A love letter to [Johann Sebastian Joust](http://www.jsjoust.com/), designed for playing outdoors at noisy festivals in the dark.
 All night long (all night).

 ![Rpi Oust Setup](sandwich_box.jpg)